ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step2.md

 #### Get the project repository

 You can clone the repository from its main GitHub repository page and checkout the appropriate branch for this version of the application.
-If you already completed a clone in Step 1 of this tutorial, skip that line in the below steps.

 1. `cd git`
 2. `git clone https://github.com/ibm-cloud-architecture/refarch-jee-customerorder.git`